 Luckily, I noticed this before I was totally burned out and took action by enrolling in an eight-week mindfulness-based stress-reduction (MBSR) class offered by Yahoo.
 This was the first time I had been exposed to meditation and mindfulness.

 Overall, it felt good, and part of my personal and spiritual growth depended on being a student of mindfulness.
 I had a few deep, mystical experiences during that time and found myself achieving more balance between my personal life and work.
 My health and wellbeing also improved, and I became more resilient to stress.

-In the following years, I became more deeply committed to these practices, focused more on personal growth, and consequently made substantial lifestyle changes.
+In the following years, I became more deeply committed to these practices, focused more on personal growth, stress reduction, and consequently made substantial lifestyle changes.
 Techniques like yoga and meditation positively influenced my life, and I was increasingly exposed to valuable insights from various mindfulness practitioners and traditions.

 However, as a scientist I always wondered how do I measure my progress?

 Progress towards more effective leadership, higher stress resilience, more energy, better overall health, and consciousness growth.

 For example, if I sit there and meditate for 20 minutes, how do I know it was helpful for my body and mind?
 Was it an effective use of my time?
 Would it be better to meditate 30 minutes instead, and how often?

 This is when I started experimenting with various electronic devices (e.g., like the Muse meditation headband, HeartMath, ...) and technologies that would allow me to measure my body's response to mindfulness techniques.

 I realized that meditation and mindfulness techniques have a more effective impact if you have a healthy body.
 This is when I got inspired by biohacking pioneers like Dave Asprey, Ben Greenfield, and Olli Sovijärvi.